Buick Enclave years to avoid — most common problems

 2011 wasn’t any different.
 There were reports of the timing chain failing, resulting in engine power loss while driving.
 Another common complaint about this model was alternator failure, which means the car battery could not be charged.

 Despite being released three years after the 2011 model, the 2014 Buick Enclave had just as many problems.
-Due to numerous issues, this model year was recalled six different times.
+Due to numerous issues, this model year went through six recalls for various problems including airbag faults and electrical systems.

 The Buick Enclave has experienced some difficult times, but it isn’t all awful.
 Buick discovered how to improve their vehicles, and the latest versions are considerably better than the early ones.